emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 `def post_process_protein_ligand(datapoint: Datapoint, input_dicts: List[dict[str, Any]], cli_args_list: List[list[str]], prediction_dirs: List[Path]) -> List[Path]:`

 This function receives lists of configurations and returns a list of **Path objects** pointing to the ranked PDB files.

-### Boltz code

-You are also welcome to make modifications to the Boltz code as needed.

 ### Dependencies